pyccel/pyccel/tutorial/openmp.md

 print("result :", result)
 ```

-The output of this program is :
+The output of this program is:
 ```shell
 ❯ pyccel omp_test.py --language c --openmp
 ❯ ./omp_test